QuentinRa/intellij-ocaml-plugin/README-dev.md

 **Roadmap**

+* Add tests for "dune run configuration"
+  * Then test with "odoc" project
+  * Then add libraries (runConfig starting build)
+  * That is to make something flexible before using it for OCaml/...
 * [ ] Documentation: tests for resolving (+add below)
 * [ ] Index: module files
 * [ ] SmartElements: visibility